BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 11/05/2019
 ---
 Wedding day!!
 Today I celebrated my friends wedding.
 It was really cool - many friends, good food.
 I talked a lot and had a good time 👍👍

+12/05/2019
+---
+I have no idea what happened to me today but I was miserable and very unproductive.
+I slept a lot during the day and felt alone.
+It wasn't good day to me..

+13/05/2019
+---
+It was a good day.
+If I compare it to yesterday then it's even PERFECT day haha :D. It was very ordinal, work, studies...

+14/05/2019
+---
+I was so tired after this day...
+I worked the whole day and one more additional thing...
+In my new apartment there is a fan in the kitchen and when it's windy otustide this fan all the time produces weird noises.
+It drives me totally crazy!!

+15/05/2019
+---
+Home sweet home..
+I'm back in my hometown again (after 3 days absence :D).
+It's always good to be here.
+Today at the swimming pool I realized that I'm fat or bigger than I expected! 😪😪 I need to do something with that!

+16/05/2019
+---
+What a great day!
+Today I choose very wisely - what does it mean?!
+Well...
+I went out with my friends.
+First, we went on the swimming pool and then to the house of one of our friends.
+It was blessed time.
+Honestly, I had doubts - go home, eat something healthy and  work or go with friends, eat a pizza and talk.
+I chose the latter option and I don't regret my decision 😉😉

+17/05/2019
+---
+Ahh!
+Today we had beautiful weather.
+It's shocking that in May this is like 3rd day with such weather.
+The other days are usually cloudy, windy or cold...
+I went for running to the forest today and it's wonderful there.
+Everything grows up and comes to life..

+18/05/2019
+---
+It was a good day.
+I spent it at home, doing homework for studies and watching League of Legends.
+In the evening I went to run and ran 3km :)